 Over the years Garchen Rinpoche has requested for me to teach the Dharma.
 Although I am really a very meager practitioner and can only impart a tiny fraction of the wisdom found in the Drikung Kagyu tradition, I have taken up Rinpoche’s request in order to do what I can to help beings.

 I came to Dharma in 1997 in Rochester, New York.
 I am committed to Milarepa Buddhist Center because I want to make good use of this lifetime to do whatever I can to help reduce the suffering of living beings.
-I live in Iowa City with my wife, Ellen Marie and our 2 children and 2 dogs.
+I live in Iowa City with my wife, Ellen Marie and our daughter and 3 dogs.

 Joyce Janca began practicing Buddhism in France while working at a Zen retreat center in 1986, and has had the immense good fortune of practicing at Furnace Mountain Zen Center for over twenty years and attending retreats with Zen Master Dae Gak, Thich Nhat Hanh, David Loy, and teachers from the Kwan Um School of Zen.
 She is a French professor whose work centers on Buddhist readings of literary texts and a mother to a brilliant artist who attends City High.

 Tim Mullaney, PhD in Marriage and Family Therapy, has been a meditator and practitioner in the Karma Kagyu lineage for nearly 40 years.
 His teachers include Khenpo Karthar Rinpoche, Bardor Tulku Rinpoche and Tai Situ Rinpoche.